 - 4. This document also sets out: - 4.1 The legislative background including terminology and the prescribed liability allocation process. - 4.2 Our methodology and reasoning, including: - 4.2.1 How we identified QLPs for the 2012/13 TDL. - 4.2.2 The approach used to calculate qualified revenue. - 4.2.3 The compliance and assurance process used to improve the accuracy and integrity of our LAD.
 This included a review of each QLP's calculations of their qualified revenue by both us and independent auditors. - 4.3 Our allocation of the levy between the QLPs. - 5.
-For the 2012/13 draft LAD we continued using the methodology for the 2011/12 TDL LAD, although we adopted certain technical revisions.
-We developed the methodology used for the 2011/12 TDL LAD from 2012 through to mid-2013 after a lengthy policy development process, which included consultation on several discussion documents, and a workshop involving telecommunications service providers and other key stakeholders.2
+For this revised draft LAD we used the methodology for the 2012/13 draft LAD, which continued the methodology from the 2011/12 liability allocation determination (2011/12 LAD), although we adopted certain technical revisions.
+We developed the methodology used for the 2011/12 TDL LAD from 2012 through to mid-2013 after a lengthy policy development process, which included consultation on several discussion documents, and a workshop involving telecommunications service providers and other key stakeholders.